Medically reviewed by Drugs.com. Last updated on Aug 10, 2020.

 Vaccines (Inactivated): Immunosuppressants may diminish the therapeutic effect of Vaccines (Inactivated).
 Management: Vaccine efficacy may be reduced.
 Complete all age-appropriate vaccinations at least 2 weeks prior to starting an immunosuppressant.
 If vaccinated during immunosuppressant therapy, revaccinate at least 3 months after immunosuppressant discontinuation.
 Consider therapy modification

-Local: Injection site reaction (17%; most frequently, erythema and pain)
+Local: Injection site reaction (17%; includes erythema at injection site, pain at injection site)

 Respiratory: Upper respiratory tract infection (14%)